Plaquette Models, Cellular Automata, and Measurement-induced Criticality: Boundary physics and cellular automaton dynamics

-Here, $\mathbf{g}$ is the group element of the stabilizer group $\mathcal{S}$, and $\mathcal P_N$ denotes the $N$-qubit Pauli group.
 Performing a Pauli measurement on such a quantum state induces a change in the stabilizer group $\mathcal{S} \to \mathcal{S}'$.
 To elucidate this change, we introduce the commutator matrix $P$:

+where $O_i = X_i, Y_i, Z_i$ is a Pauli support on site-$i$ serving as the measurement observable, and $g_j$ is the $j$-th generator of the pre-measurement stabilizer group $\mathcal{S}$.
 This $P$ matrix encapsulates the commutation relation between the pre-measurement stabilizer group and the measurement observable.
 The post-measurement stabilizer group $\mathcal{S}'$ comprises combinations of generators from the pre-measurement stabilizer group $\mathcal{S}$ and the measurement observables $\{O_i\}$.
 Formally:

-where $x_{k}^j = 0, 1$ characterizes the stabilizer generators induced by the measurement and $ \mathbf{g}_m$ denotes pre-measurement stabilizers that commute with all the observables, $[\mathbf{g}_m, O_i] = 0$ for all $i,m$.
+as the post-measurement quantum state collapse to one of the eigenstates of the observable $O_i$.
+Here $x_{k}^j = 0, 1$ characterizes the stabilizer generators induced by the measurement and $ \mathbf{g}_m$ denotes pre-measurement stabilizers that commute with all the observables, $[\mathbf{g}_m, O_i] = 0$ for all $i,m$.
 From here and in the remaining part of this section, we use $\prime$ to label the post-measurement stabilizer group and its elements.

 To maintain the abelian nature of the stabilizer group, it is imperative that

 which can be further written as

 signifying that